Machine Learning and Deep Learning Courses on YouTube

 Statistical Machine Learning (Tübingen)

-When you’re ready for bias-variance trade-offs, Bayesian stuff, and formal reasoning. -
+Watch this when you’re ready for bias-variance trade-offs, Bayesian methods, and formal reasoning. -

 Machine Learning Lecture - Stefan Harmeling

-A gentle but deep journey from Bayes to Gaussian Processes.
-Excellent for math-inclined learners. -
+A gentle but deep run from Bayes to Gaussian Processes.
+If you lean mathematical, you’ll love it. -

 Caltech CS156: Learning from Data

 Legendary for its clarity.
-Professor Yaser breaks down VC dimensions and the fundamentals of learning theory. -
+Professor Yaser takes VC dimensions and the foundations of learning theory and makes them click. -

 Applied Machine Learning